Youth Alcohol, Tobacco, and Other Drug Use (see data for this topic)

 - Key Reports and Research

-- Key Substance Use and Mental Health Indicators in the United States: Results from the 2018 National Survey on Drug Use and Health, 2019, Substance Abuse and Mental Health Services Administration
+- Key Substance Use and Mental Health Indicators in the United States: Results from the 2019 National Survey on Drug Use and Health.
+(2020).
+Substance Abuse and Mental Health Services Administration.

-- Preventing Tobacco Use Among Youth and Young Adults, 2012, Office of the Surgeon General
+- Preventing Tobacco Use Among Youth and Young Adults: A Report of the Surgeon General.
+(2012).
+Centers for Disease Control and Prevention.

-- Tobacco Product Use and Associated Factors Among Middle and High School Students — United States, 2019, Morbidity and Mortality Weekly Report, Wang, T. W., et al.
+- Tobacco Product Use and Associated Factors Among Middle and High School Students — United States, 2019.
+(2019).
+Morbidity and Mortality Weekly Report.
+Wang, T. W., et al.

 - County/Regional Reports